 Student leadership is greatly emphasized in many of the programs and services offered by the Center for Student Involvement.
 We offer a comprehensive leadership program that offers involvement, training and resources to all students seeking to strengthen their leadership skills.
-Some of these programs include the Emerging Leaders Program, Leadership to Go, Leadership Conference Registration Grants, Lead Lunch, and Leadership in the Wilderness.
+Some of these programs include the Emerging Leaders Program, Leadership to Go, Leadership Conference Registration Grants, and Lead Lunch.